vkulyk-mindk/bareos-zabbix/README.md

 - **Triggers**

   The triggers are configured to identify the host that started the trigger through the variable {HOST.NAME}.
 In the same way as the items, the triggers has two types too.
-The triggers that are related to Bacula's processes:
+The triggers that are related to Bareos's processes:

-  - *Bacula Director is DOWN in {HOST.NAME}*: Starts a disaster severity alert when the Bacula Director process goes down
+  - *Bareos Director is DOWN in {HOST.NAME}*: Starts a disaster severity alert when the Bareos Director process goes down
-  - *Bacula Storage is DOWN in {HOST.NAME}*: Starts a disaster severity alert when the Bacula Storage process goes down
+  - *Bareos Storage is DOWN in {HOST.NAME}*: Starts a disaster severity alert when the Bareos Storage process goes down
-  - *Bacula File is DOWN in {HOST.NAME}*: Starts a high severity alert when the Bacula File process goes down
+  - *Bareos File is DOWN in {HOST.NAME}*: Starts a high severity alert when the Bareos File process goes down

   And the triggers that are related to backup jobs: